10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 81 Carl Sandburg Lane, Flat Rock, NC

-Distance: 1 hour from Greenville/Travelers Rest
+Distance: One hour from Greenville/Travelers Rest

 Admission: Free to enter the park, access the bookstore and information on the ground floor of the Sandburg Home, walk the trails, and visit the barn.